populationgenomics/gnomad-browser/browser/help/topics/structural-variants/sv-class-overview.md

 ---
 id: sv-class-overview
-title: 'Classes of structural variants in gnomAD'
+title: 'Classes of structural variants in OurDNA'
 ---

 Structural variants (SVs) are defined as genomic rearrangements involving at least 50bp of DNA, and are categorized into mutational classes based on their breakpoint signature(s) and/or changes in copy number.